CDonnerer/xgboost-distribution/README.rst

 can be used to estimate parameters of distributions.
 Much of the distributions code and gradient calculations were been adapted from there.

-2. `XGBoost`_ - Which provides the gradient boosting algorithms used, in particular the ``sklearn`` API implementations were taken as a blue-print here.
+2. `XGBoost`_ - Which provides the gradient boosting algorithms used here, in particular the ``sklearn`` APIs were taken as a blue-print.

 .. _pyscaffold-notes: